fastlane/fastlane-sirp/README.md

 ## History

+The fork tree is rather long:

-This gem is a fork of the [lamikae/srp-rb](https://github.com/lamikae/srp-rb) repository created by Mikael Lammentausta [@lamikae](https://github.com/lamikae).
+ - This gem (fastlane-sirp) is a fork of [snatchev/sirp](https://github.com/snatchev/sirp)
-Significant changes were needed for my use-case which demanded breaking changes for the sake of greater interoperability.
-With these factors in mind, a hard fork seemed the most appropriate path to take.
-Much credit is due to Mikael for his original implementation.
+ - which is a fork of [grempe/sirp](https://github.com/grempe/sirp)
+ - which is a hard fork of [lamikae/srp-rb](https://github.com/lamikae/srp-rb)

 ## Development